nascentdigital/hackeryou-masterclass-notes/session1/README.md

 }

 ```
-Another example of SoC is using Redux to handle state changes and propagation throughout application.
+Another example of Separation of concerns in React would be using Redux to handle state changes and propagation throughout application.

-## Single Responsibility (when is a function doing too much?)
+## Single Responsibility

 Consider:
 ```(javascript)